galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > Cutadapt quality trimming algorithm consists of three simple steps:
 >
-> 1. Substract the chosen threshold value from the quality value of each position
+> 1. Subtract the chosen threshold value from the quality value of each position
 > 2. Compute a partial sum of these differences from the end of the sequence to each position
 >    (as long as the partial sum is negative)
 > 3. Cut at the minimum value of the partial sum